Serka-M/mmlong2/README.md

 ```
 mmlong2 --install_databases
 ```
-If some of the databases are already installed, they can also be used by the workflow without a new download (e.g. `--database_gtdb` option).
+If some of the databases are already installed, they can also be used by the workflow without downloading (e.g. `--database_gtdb` option).
 Alternatively, a guide for [manual](msc/mmlong2-db.md) database installation is also provided.
 <br/><br/>

 ## Running mmlong2